CSCfi/csc-user-guide/docs/cloud/pouta/application-credentials.md

 ## Using roles

+In cPouta, there are four roles available: `member`, `heat_stack_owner`, `object_store_user` and `creator`.
+The reader role is a read-only role while the member role is allowed to make changes to your project.

+* `member` role is the normal user role.
+It can make changes to the system.
+When you login into the web-interface you have the `member` role enabled.

+* `heat_stack_owner` can operate over Heat stacks, that is create, modify and delete infrastructure.
+This is useful for using it in a `IaC` setup.

+* `object_store_user` can operate over Allas and Objects Store.

+* `creator` can create secrets such as passwords, encryption keys.

+If you are using Applications credentials in ePouta, it's slighty different.
 There are three roles available: `reader`, `member` and `heat_stack_owner`.
 The reader role is a read-only role while the member role is allowed to make changes to your project.

 * `reader` role can only collect data from your project but not make any changes.
 This is good if you want to create a script that checks the state of your services.
 Sometimes it is nice to have a default reader account that you use for day-to-day operations when you collect information so that you can be sure that you can't do any destructive commands.

 * `member` role is the normal user role.
 It can do everything that the `reader` role can, but it can also make changes to the system.
 When you login into the web-interface you have the `member` role enabled.